Forest - Hunting Strength

 The blood will be washed away.

-We need to return with our weapons bloody.
+We need to return with bloody weapons.

 Hunting Strength